BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 14 stroke-width:2.0px
     linkStyle 15 stroke-width:2.0px
 ```
+As can be seen, one of the bundles (`f51ac46f`) has now been opened up.
+That reveals Paul's hash (`58F1CDD3`).
+A proof is the minimum path needed to reveal the hash that a user requires to demonstrate the existence of his assertion.

-Just enough of the Envelope has been opened up in the proof to again reveal Paul's hash (`58F1CDD30D60B9FFFA72E6FCD8FDD5901BBC3C875C5075D71808FF209BA839C2`).
-To prove his inclusion, Paul would now have to reveal his assertion, the "proof" from Blockchain Commons, and the original publication from Blockchain Commons.
+To prove his inclusion, Paul would now have to reveal his assertion digest, the "proof" from Blockchain Commons, and the original publication from Blockchain Commons.

-The correlation is also much reduced.
-Only the proofs contain hashes that could theoretically be correlated if someone knew what to look for.
+Through this methodology, the correlation is much reduced.
+The proof is the only thing that contains a hash that could theoretically be correlated if someone knew what to look for.
 They're not meant to be published, which greatly reduces their danger, but even if they were, only the other DIDs in the same bundle are subject to potential correlation.
+(Salted assertions still offer better correlation protection, but as noted previously, only at a cost in space, complexity, and required secrets.
+The bundled assertions of this example offer an excellent middle ground.)

 ### Related Files